Locate a grave MUSEUM OF THE FALLEN

 1981 CE 2000 CE

-The blinking C-prompt that ran the personal-computer revolution, then slipped quietly under the floorboards of Windows.
+Microsoft's blinking C-prompt that ran the personal-computer revolution from the 1981 IBM PC on, then slipped quietly under the floorboards of Windows.

 Born